acurteman/cryptographic/docs.md

 IdleChat is a multiplayer idle game, where users compete to get the most credits using technical know-how and subterfuge

+## External Script Format

+External scripts should be formatted in .csv files.
+The first line should contain required metadata.
+Each following line should be script commands.

+- Metadata requirements:

+    - New script bool: Contains true if the script has been updated and needs to be loaded.
+After loading, will be changed to false

+    - Run mode string: Sets how frequently script will be executed.
+Run mode options:

+        - "single": Script will be run once

+        - "interval": Script will be executed repeatedly after given duration

+        - "cycle": Script will be executed once at the start of each cycle

+    - Interval float: Used to set the duration if run mode is interval.
+Default to 1.0

+    - Example script:

+    > true,interval,1.0
+    >
+    > cycle,fortFirewall
+    >
+    > buy,hackWallet
+    >
+    > exec,hackWallet,targetAlias

 ## Variables

 *Note: Variable names are written in camel case, example: exampleVariableName*